 - IIB – Atmospheres containing ethylene, acetaldehyde or similar gases

 - IIC – Atmospheres containing acetylene, hydrogen or similar gases

 Classification based on ignition temperature (Fig. 4 (a)) of gas or vapour.
-Maximum surface temperature of selected equipment not to exceed the limiting value.
+The maximum surface temperature of selected equipment not to exceed the limiting value.

-Area with H2S (Hydrogen Sulphide) concentration above 50ppm.
+The area with H2S (Hydrogen Sulphide) concentration above 50 ppm.
 H2S is highly toxic even in very low concentration

 - LEL – 4% (40,000ppm)

 - Sour areas with H2S concentration below 4% in process stream need not be classified as a hazardous area

 The following codes and standards provide detailed guidelines for Hazardous Area Classification for industries

 References and Further Reading for Hazardous Area Classification Guide